PANEL ATTORNEY QUALIFICATIONS

 a lack of personal knowledge about the case.

-Maintaining personal control over a case requires the following:
+Maintaining personal control over a case requires:

 (a) adequate personal knowledge of the record on appeal; (b)